 Go straight to Purple-Roof Green Roof Modeler

-Why do developers and civils resort to outdated gray infrastructure such as pipes and tanks?
+Why do developers and civils resort to outdated gray infrastructures such as pipes and tanks?

 Green infrastructure comes with so many direct and secondary benefits.
 Nonetheless, the transition from gray-to-green is moving at a very slow pace, especially when it comes to green roofs.